Article by Michelle Rose

 In our shoot, Sean wears Michelle's Holis Corduroy Trousers in Wonder Wheat and Eclipse, styled with his own pieces.

-Use coupon code SEANHOLIS15 to get 15% off any pair of Holis Corduroys through June 22, 2022!
+For a limited time, use coupon code SEANHOLIS15 to get 15% off any pair of Holis Corduroys!

 Watch the interview on our YouTube channel, or read on & view photos from the shoot below.

 Michelle Rose: Alright, we’re going to talk a little bit with our model today.
 This is Sean McCarthy.
 I know I just said your name, but tell me more about who you are.

 Sean McCarthy: Well, I am Sean McCarthy.
 I am a musician, a songwriter, a visual artist, an aspiring fashion designer by the teachings of Michelle here.
 And I love style, I love styling clothes.

 MR: So, are there any specific music or art projects you want to highlight or specifically shout out?

 SM: Yeah, my artist name outside of my personal identity, Sean McCarthy, is Joan Darwin.
 That’s the name that I release my visual art under, and I am actually currently working on a debut solo record, that will be released under the name Joan Darwin.
 I am also the drummer of a group called Moon Walker, and the drummer of a group called The Midnight Club.

 MR: What are you wearing today?
 Tell us about your entire look, and this is our second look today, so tell us about this whole look and then tell us about the earlier look.

 SM: Okay!
 Today, I’m wearing Michelle’s Holis Corduroys in Wonder Wheat, with this white button-up shirt.
 I don’t know the brand unfortunately, I only thrifted it.